 Wild Encounters – Homeschool Program

-Once a month hands-on nature programs September through June for homeschool families.
-Includes an overview of the day’s topic, a hike, and outdoor activities.
+Wild Encounters is a once-a-month, hands-on nature program offered September through June just for homeschool families.
+Each class includes an overview of the day’s topic, a hike, and outdoor activities.

-Classes are held 10:00 a.m. to noon on the fourth Monday of each month (except October and December).
+Classes are held 10:00 a.m. to noon on the fourth Monday of each month (except May).
 A hike and nature journaling are always included.
+This program is for ages 5 and up, though younger siblings are welcome to come along.
+Fee: $5.00 per age-eligible child.
 Prepay for five classes and get a sixth class free.
-For ages 5 and up (younger may come).
-Fee: $5.00/child.
-Call DRA to register.

 Scholarships are available for all programs.

-November 26 – How Birds Prepare for Winter: Go on a bird walk, dissect an owl pellet and discover bird adaptations.
+March 25 – Birds of the Forest: Go on a bird walk with binoculars, dissect owl pellets and discover bird adaptations.